TiepiNL/py4e/checkmk/readme.md

 ### Config - section

 ```
-py checkmk.py -config --section mrpe --no-open
+py checkmk.py -config --section mrpe
 ```
 The `--section` (or `-s`) argument sets the config scope to retrieve.
 In this case, only the keys within the mrpe section will be retrieved.
 This only works with the running config ('all'), because it depends on the `check_mk_agent.exe showconfig [section]` command.
-With the `--no-open` flag set, the text file won't be opened.
 <p><img src="./img/config_section_example.png" width="720px" height="129px" alt="Example result of config action with a section scope"></p>

 ### Config - question